 Cover image: ‘Iron Mike’ – The Airborne Trooper memorial at La Fiere, picture by Richard Matthews

-Here, Jay Wertz - who will be speaking to Hatch and Geere on BFBS radio tomorrow, describes with eye-witness accounts the Battle of La Fiere Bridge - this action proved vital for American troops trying to break out of Utah Beach and advance into Normandy.
+Here, Jay Wertz - who spoke with Hatch and Geere on BFBS radio (click on the video just below to hear the interview), describes with eye-witness accounts the Battle of La Fiere Bridge - this action proved vital for American troops trying to break out of Utah Beach and advance into Normandy.

 Article by Jay Wertz

 One of the key aspects of the ‘Operation Overlord’ campaign was to insure that exits from the beaches be taken.

 Then the landing forces could move off the beaches before a rapid buildup of German units could force the invasion back into the sea.

 The role of securing beach exits was assigned to airborne units.

 Soldiers jumping out of planes, a tactic of warfare begun by the Germans (and Soviets) was, by 1944, perfected by American and British paratroopers, making the D-Day invasion the largest and most successful airborne campaign in the war.

 Three divisions of paratroopers - the British 6 and American 82 and 101 Divisions - took to the skies late on June 5, 1944, and by the time the first landing craft were hitting the beaches, the ‘sticks’ (squads) of jumpers, ‘cricket’ signal clickers in hand (devices used to make a distinctive noise so men could find each other in the dark after they’d parachuted in), were gathering together to go after the objectives assigned to them.